-The company has individual-based pension plans for occupational pension based on the pension agreement for bank and insurance employees.
+The society's employees have individual-based pension plans for occupational pension based on the pension agreement for bank and insurance employees.
 The pension is secured through an insurance contract.
 Charges for these are recognised as an operating expense in the income statement.